stark-alex/resume/alex.md

 Product Management responsibilities for the service platform and messaging products leveraged by product teams.

+* Designed queuing system deployment changes to drive down licence costs by $1M+ per year.
 * Set vision for the future of the messaging platform.
 Created plan to introduce event driven patterns into the existing system.
-* Designed queuing system deployment changes to drive down licence costs by $1M+ per year.
-* Contributed technical guidance to company-wide 3rd party technology road-mapping process.
+* Provided technical guidance to company-wide 3rd party technology road-mapping process.
 Ensured consolidation of layered technologies to a consistent, up to date, and supported stack.
 * Collaborated with development and operations consumers and business stakeholders to ensure correct prioritization and sequencing of feature delivery.